BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-p1.md

       - type: FeaturedItem
         title: Fast charging
         text: >
-          You can securely charge your phone(s) wired, up to two phones at the same time.
+          You can securely charge your phone(s) wired, up to three phones at the same time.
         featuredImage:
           type: ImageBlock